 Yearbook is available as an Enrichment class for a limited number of 7th/8th Grade students.
 Students must apply and be selected by the Yearbook Sponsor.
 Students usually take this class for both semesters.

-Library Aides, Student Aides, and Office Aides are an Enrichment class for a select number of 8th Grade only students.
-Students must apply and be chosen to be an Aide, and they must benchmark on state assessments to be selected.
+Library Aides, Student Aides, and Office Aides are an Enrichment class for a select number of students.
+Students must apply and be chosen to be an Aide, and they must benchmark in reading and math on state assessments and/or the Winter Scantron Performance Series to be selected.
 Students usually take this Enrichment class for one semester.
 No student may serve as an Aide if he/she has been selected for the Test Prep Reading and/or Math Enrichment Classes.

 Year-round (Both Semesters) Enrichment Classes: Advanced Art, Guitar, Chorus, Piano, and Band7th and 8th Grade Advanced Art Classes- There is one 8th grade year-round Advanced Art Class and one 7th grade year-round Advanced Art class.
 Students are selected for these Advanced Art classes based on a submitted portfolio and teacher recommendation.7th/8th Guitar-There is one combined year-round Guitar class for beginner students and another combined class for more advanced guitar students.
 Students must have their own acoustic guitars for this Enrichment class.
 However, FEEF has purchased several guitars for students who may have a financial need.
 Guitar students may perform at school and at various community events.Since space is limited for all of these year round Enrichment classes, placement will be on a first come first serve basis, and requests must be made within a designated time frame.
 Classes will be determined by the number of students who sign up.
 Click here for Guitar sign up sheet.Chorus is a combined 7th/8th grade year- round Enrichment class.
 Tryouts are required.
 Click here for Chorus flyer with tryout information.Piano is an 8th Grade year- round Enrichment class.TEST PREP REQUIRED FOR SELECTED STUDENTS (Year-round Enrichment)